Committed to Moving the Needle on Gender Diversity

 In 2018, Dalia decided to leave her corporate marketing career to establish her own Leadership Consultancy (Flow Leadership Consultancy) and focus full time on her passion for supporting leaders to impact change with greater Purpose, Joy and Mindful flow.
 On top of her consultancy, she has been invited to speak internationally (including TedX Israel) and is an adjunct professor at SMU on happiness and suffering.

-At IWD 2020, Dalia’s topic is Dare to Lead Like a Girl .
+At Equity In Action, Dalia’s topic is Dare to Lead Like a Girl .

 The world is undergoing a leadership crisis.
 It's no surprise that empathy and employee engagement in the workplace is down, and stress and burnout is up.
 We know empathy and compassion can help reverse this trend, but too often these are seen as weak or feminine traits in our traditional, masculine notions of leadership.
 Dalia flips the phrase “like a girl" on its head, this time provocatively challenging us